Check in at your Sunwise accommodation!

 Things to do on Bonaire

-- Lac Bay.
+2. Lac Bay.
 On the map above, bottom right, in the southeast, you see a light blue lagoon, surrounded by dark green.
 The green is our mangroves forrest, the light blue water is Lac Bay.
-This bay is home of windsurf champions and the ideal location for relaxing and enjoying the views, for instance at our favorite Hang Out Beachbar – location of the Hang Out on Google Maps
+This bay is home of windsurf champions and the ideal location for relaxing and enjoying the views, for instance at our favorite Hang Out Beachbarlocation of the Hang Out on Google Maps

-- Salt Pans.
+3. Salt Flats.
 Looking at the map, coming from Lac Bay, going downwards, around the southern tip of the island, you eventually will arrive at the salt pans: the white squares at the bottom left, in the southwest.
 Here you will also see the Salt Pier, an ideal place for snorkeling! – location on Google Maps

-- Klein Bonaire.
+4. Klein Bonaire.
 The small uninhabited island in the middle west, opposite the capital Kralendijk, is called Klein Bonaire.
-You can get there with a water taxi (from restaurant It Rains Fishes and/or the Spice Beach Club) or with a rented boat.
+You can get there with a water taxi with a rented boat.
 There is no catering or real shelter from the sun, so bring plenty of food, drinks and sunscreen – location on Google Maps

 It’s all about nature!